nachocaru/xaprb.com/content/blog/2006-10-09-how-to-find-duplicate-rows-with-sql.md

       where to_delete.day = test.day and to_delete.min_id &lt;&gt; test.id
    )</pre>

-If your RDBMS does not support subqueries, or if it&#8217;s more efficient, you may wish to do a multi-table delete.
-The syntax for this varies between systems, so you need to consult your system&#8217;s documentation.
-You may also need to do all of this in a transaction to avoid other users changing the data while you&#8217;re working, if that&#8217;s a concern.
+If your RDBMS does not support subqueries, or if it's more efficient, you may wish to do a multi-table delete.
+The syntax for this varies between systems, so you need to consult your system's documentation.
+You may also need to do all of this in a transaction to avoid other users changing the data while you're working, if that's a concern.

 ### How to find duplicates in multiple columns